NoahCorbett/Continual-Learning-Project/README.md

-# CMPT 489 Continual Learning
+# CPVR 2022 Workshop for Continual Learning